ckmah/bento-tools/docs/source/api.md

 import bento
 ```

-Bento takes inspiration from the success of other tools in the python single-cell omics ecosystem.
-The API is organized under a set of modules including:
+Bento's API structure takes inspiration from other libraries in the Scverse ecosystem.
+It is organized under a set of modules including:

 - `bento.tl`: subcellular spatial analyses
 - `bento.pl`: conveniently plot spatial data and embeddings